 Should I use a cloud server or on-premises dedicated server for my business?

 Chances are, your on-premise servers and the network will likely not be maintained and have the same level of protection as cloud servers managed by highly professional teams.
 This means they are going to be more vulnerable.
-Furthermore, if your servers also serve pages/requests to the outside world, your network can be subject to denial-of-service; and this is a very expensive service that most companies will not afford for their Internet connection.
+Furthermore, if your servers also serve pages/requests to the outside world, your network can be subject to denial-of-service; and this is a very expensive service that most companies will not afford for their own dedicated Internet connection.
 On the other hand, cloud servers often come with high-bandwidth DDoS protection, either included in the monthly fee or as an addon.